zhm86/CoDLuaDecompiler/README.md

 ## License

-CoDHVKDecompiler is licensed under the MIT license and its source code is free to use and modify.
-CoDHVKDecompiler comes with NO warranty, any damages caused are solely the responsibility of the user.
+CoDLuaDecompiler is licensed under the MIT license and its source code is free to use and modify.
+CoDLuaDecompiler comes with NO warranty, any damages caused are solely the responsibility of the user.
 See the LICENSE file for more information.